 You may download and use our logo below, however please do not alter them in any way.
 If you need a different format of our logo than what is listed, you may send your request to email@example.com or call 304-253-3806.

 Great pictures are one of the best resources we have in marketing our organization.
 The pictures you submit are not just a means of proving you did the project, but more importantly a way for us to showcase your hard work to the community and continue raising funds and awareness.

 You must identify all people in each photograph and have permission from them to submit to the Foundation for use at our discretion.

 Please do not send blurry, pixelated, and/or poor quality pictures.

-Please send us the photos as attachments, and NOT imbedded in the final report, pdf, or other word document.
-We prefer the highest resolution photo you can send (RAW or .tiff). .JPEG is okay, but it is more compressed and results in a lower quality picture.
+Please send us the photos as attachments, and NOT embedded in the final report, PDF, or other word document.
+We prefer the highest resolution photo you can send.

 Look your subject in the eye: Direct eye contact can be as engaging in a picture as it is in real life.
 When taking a picture of someone, hold the camera at the person's eye level to unleash the power of those magnetic gazes and mesmerizing smiles.
 For children, that means stooping to their level.
 And your subject need not always stare at the camera.
 All by itself that eye level angle will create a personal and inviting feeling that pulls you into the picture.

 Use a plain background:A plain background shows off the subject you are photographing.
 When you look through the camera viewfinder, force yourself to study the area surrounding your subject.
 Make sure no poles grow from the head of your favorite niece and that no cars seem to dangle from her ears.
 On cloudy days, use the camera's fill-flash mode if it has one.
 The flash will brighten up people's faces and make them stand out.
 Also take a picture without the flash, because the soft light of overcast days sometimes gives quite pleasing results by itself.